santhoshjanan/100daysOfCode/README.md

 As a first step, I have set up a ExpressJS application which will consume NewsAPI apis.

 Todo: Filter the 'sources' response json to paginate/categorize before sending to client

+## Day 2 - 31-Mar-2020
+Kind of disorganized!
+Yet.
+Created basic news fetching apis:

+1. Fetch all news, accepts a q parameter with the query.
+If nothing is given, it will take 'global'.
+2. Source api will fetch news sources for given category.
+3. Sourcedetails api will get specific properties of items from source api.
+This is needed to create menu bars and categorized views.

+Next thing I did is to create a Vue application.
+Added:
+1. axios
+2. tailwind css
+3. element ui framework

+Set up a component for nav bar - this will get the list of categories from news-server api #3.

+Thats where I stopped for the night.